-- (1) See Note 2 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate the historical and pro forma net loss per share, basic and diluted, and the number of shares used in the computation of the per share amounts. - (2) Pro forma column in the balance sheet data table above reflects (a) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 7,857,073 shares of common stock immediately prior to the closing of the concurrent offering of our common stock (b) the automatic conversion of the \$2.0 million of subordinated convertible promissory notes we issued in December 2014 into 333,329 shares of common stock upon the consummation of the concurrent offering of our common stock, and the cash received upon the sale of such notes and (c) the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the closing of this offering. - (3) Pro forma as adjusted for the offering of common stock and notes column in the balance sheet data table above gives effect to (a) the pro forma adjustments set forth above and (b) the sale and issuance by us of 6,667,000 shares of our common stock in the concurrent offering of our common stock and the sale and issuance by us of \$20.0 million aggregate principal amount of notes in this offering, in each case, and after deducting estimated underwriting discounts and commissions and estimated expenses payable by us in connection with the offerings.
-The closing of the concurrent offering of our common stock is not contingent upon the closing of this offering of notes, but the closing of this offering of notes is contingent upon the closing of the concurrent offering of our common stock and the listing of our common stock on The NASDAQ Global Market. - (4) The pro forma carrying value of the convertible notes represents the face value of such notes, without regard to any accounting treatment that may be required to separately account for potential embedded derivative instruments.
-The value assigned to any derivative financial instruments that require separate accounting would not affect principal or interest amounts that we will have to pay. - (5) We intend to repay in full the borrowings represented by these notes and terminate our notes payable agreements upon the closing of this offering.
+- (1) See Note 2 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate the historical and pro forma net loss per share, basic and diluted, and the number of shares used in the computation of the per share amounts. - (2) Pro forma column in the balance sheet data table above reflects (a) the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 30,450,953 shares of common stock immediately prior to the closing of this offering and (b) the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the closing of this offering. - (3) Pro forma as adjusted column in the balance sheet data table above gives effect to (a) the pro forma adjustments set forth above and (b) the sale and issuance by us of shares of our common stock in this offering, based upon the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (4) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the amount of our cash and cash equivalents, total assets and total stockholders' equity by \$, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase (decrease) of one million shares offered by us would increase (decrease) the amount of our cash and cash equivalents, total assets and total stockholders' equity by \$, assuming the assumed initial public offering price remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.